7aitsev/ansible-tuto/step-06/README.md

 As said, when a task fails, processing stops.
 So we'll ensure that the configuration is valid before restarting the server.
-We also start by adding our  virtualhost _before_ removing the default virtualhost, so a subsequent restart (possibly done directly on the server) won't break apache.
+We also start by adding our  virtualhost _before_ removing the default virtualhost, so a subsequent restart (possibly done directly on the server) won't break Apache.

 Note that we should have done this in the first place.
 Since we ran our playbook already, the default virtualhost is already deactivated.
 Nevermind: